 Google Search doesn’t have an official dark mode or night mode.
 Though Google has been testing the dark mode for the past years, there is still no news on when it will be available to the users (as of 2021).
-For now, the best we can do is to manually force dark mode on Google Search using the “Force Dark Mode” feature in Chrome browser on Windows 10 PC or Android device.
+For now, the best we can do is to manually force dark mode on Google Search using the “Force Dark Mode” feature in Chrome browser on Windows 11, Windows 10 or Android device.

 With this option enabled, Chrome will automatically render all web contents, including Google homepage, Google search results and all other web pages, using a dark theme.
 It is a handy feature to manually apply dark mode for websites that are not ready for it.
 Since it’s a forced mode, there might be some visual bugs on some web pages with the force dark mode on.